-This is because there are more than 5 million sellers on Amazon.
+This is because there are more than 6.4 million sellers worldwide and an estimated 1.5 million active sellers on Amazon.
 While it’s an incredible platform to sell on, it’s very competitive for particular product categories.
 Advertising on the platform can help get more eyes on your product and increase your sales substantially.

 This isn’t the only benefit either.

 All these extra eyes on your brand can do wonders for brand awareness.
 As you don’t pay unless customers click on your ad, it can be a great, cost-effective marketing exercise for increasing product awareness.